sgmurphy/wordpress-plugins/wpdatatables/readme.txt

 * [NEW!
 Customize Options For Each Table](https://wpdatatables.com/documentation/table-features/customize-table/) – Now you can customize each table with different skin, font, background, colors and lot more.
 * [NEW!
 Create Tables via Google Spreadsheet API](https://wpdatatables.com/documentation/connect-wordpress-tables-with-google-sheets-api/) – Instant synchronization in wpDataTables after changes in Google sheets.
 Create tables from Private Google Spreadsheets.
 * [Multiple databases support](https://wpdatatables.com/documentation/general/configuration/#separate-connection) - wpDataTables is the only WordPress table plugin that can display the data from MySQL, MS SQL or PostgreSQL databases.
-* [Huge Amount of Data](https://wpdatatables.com/documentation/creating-wpdatatables/creating-mysql-based-wpdatatables-with-server-side-processing/) – wpDataTables Premium can create huge tables (millions of rows) in a matter of minutes.
+* [Handle large tables with millions of rows](https://wpdatatables.com/documentation/creating-wpdatatables/creating-mysql-based-wpdatatables-with-server-side-processing/) – wpDataTables Premium can create huge tables (millions of rows) in a matter of minutes.
 All the operations will be handled by the MySQL server.
 * [Editable Tables](https://wpdatatables.com/documentation/front-end-editing/creating-editable-tables/) – you or any other WordPress user with access will be able to edit and/or adjust the published tables at any point
 * [Advanced Filters and Search](https://wpdatatables.com/documentation/table-features/advanced-filtering/)– you will be able to create individual filters that will help you narrow the search results in the table quickly and easily.
 You can also configure a cascade filter with the [Powerful Filters addon](https://wpdatatables.com/powerful-filtering/).
 * [Highlighting](https://wpdatatables.com/documentation/table-features/conditional-formatting/) – highlighting the rows, columns, cells of your WordPress tables etc. has never been easier with this plugin’s conditional formatting feature
 * [Charts](https://wpdatatables.com/documentation/wpdatacharts/creating-charts-wordpress-wpdatachart-wizard/) – you can easily turn every WordPress table into a beautiful chart.
-Charts are rendered by 4 powerful engines ([Google](https://wpdatatables.com/documentation/wpdatacharts/google-charts/), [Highcharts](https://wpdatatables.com/documentation/wpdatacharts/highcharts/), [Chart.js](https://wpdatatables.com/documentation/wpdatacharts/chartjs/) and **NEW** [ApexCharts](https://wpdatatables.com/documentation/wpdatacharts/apexcharts/)) and can change in real-time.
+Charts are rendered by 5 powerful engines ([Google](https://wpdatatables.com/documentation/wpdatacharts/google-charts/), [Highcharts](https://wpdatatables.com/documentation/wpdatacharts/highcharts/), [Chart.js](https://wpdatatables.com/documentation/wpdatacharts/chartjs/), [ApexCharts](https://wpdatatables.com/documentation/wpdatacharts/apexcharts/) and **NEW** [HighCharts Stock](https://wpdatatables.com/documentation/wpdatacharts/highcharts-stock/) and can change in real-time.
 * [Calculating Tools](https://wpdatatables.com/documentation/table-features/calculation-functions/) – calculating a sum, average, minimum and maximum of all the values for a given column is easier than ever with the wpDataTables advanced calculating tools
 * [Placeholders](https://wpdatatables.com/documentation/table-features/using-placeholders/) - make dynamic tables from SQL Queries and use it through the shortcodes and as predefined values in filters and editing.